 The very first thing you should do when you launch a PC is run Windows Update.
 Your new laptop may come with the older version of Windows 10 installed – since then new big updates have been rolled out, the latest being the May 2020 update.

-Windows 10 is set to download and install the latest updates automatically via windows update but good idea to make Windows check for any updates right away.
+Windows 10 is set to download and install the latest updates automatically via Windows update but a good idea to make Windows check for any updates right away.